Global Affiliate Program

 Yes.
 Students pursuing studies at institutions outside of the United States may apply for SWE scholarships.
 Scholarships can only be awarded to students attending ABET-accredited programs, which may limit availability in certain countries, so we recommend reviewing ABET’s website for more information.

 SWE has several resources to help you plan an outreach event or program.
 Review the outreach toolkit for tips on everything from building your team to a post-event assessment.

 The Global Affiliate Program offers a model and support system to launch and build a SWE community in cities and universities worldwide.
 The Global Ambassador Program is a 1-year leadership role for SWE members outside of the United States.
 Ambassadors promote the SWE brand in their region and provide their diverse perspectives to SWE’s strategic growth.

 No, professionals cannot join a university affiliate.
 University affiliates are for current students only, both at the graduate and undergraduate levels.
 Professionals may be invited to participate in a specific activity such as mentoring or speaking at an event that the university hosts.

 Affiliates are not allowed to collect membership fees, but they can solicit fees for their activities or events.
 For example, if you’re hosting a professional development workshop, you might charge a nominal fee to support the cost of a speaker or refreshments served during the program.
 We encourage affiliates to keep their event costs reasonable in an effort to be accessible to more women in their community.

 Men are welcome to join SWE as members and participate in affiliate activities.
-In many cultures, men traditionally hold a great deal of power and it is therefore essential that they be included as advocates for diversity, equity, and inclusion.
+In many cultures, men traditionally hold a great deal of power, and they must be included as advocates for diversity, equity, and inclusion.